shakacode/shakapacker/docs/v6_upgrade.md

 There are several substantial changes in Shakapacker v6 that you need to manually account for when coming from Webpacker 5.
 This guide will help you through it.

-[ShakaCode](https://www.shakacode.com) offers suppport for upgrading from webpacker or using Shakapacker.
+[ShakaCode](https://www.shakacode.com) offers support for upgrading from webpacker or using Shakapacker.
 If interested, contact [justin@shakacode.com](mailto:justin@shakacode.com).

 ## Webpacker/Shakapacker has become a slimmer wrapper around Webpack